-Prevent the biting and breeding of mosquitoes
+Prevent the Biting and Breeding of Mosquitoes

 It wouldn’t be summer without mosquitoes.
 Usually their mildly annoying bite creates a tiny bump and a couple days of scratching.
 But, they are also carriers of the West Nile Virus, which can be found in dead birds, squirrels and other small animals.

-as outlined by the San Mateo County Mosquito and Vector Control District (SMCMVCD).
+Follow the “Three D’s” as outlined by the San Mateo County Mosquito and Vector Control District (SMCMVCD).

 DRAIN – Mosquitoes lay their eggs in standing water.
 Eliminate all sources of standing water on your property, including flower pots, old car tires, rain gutters and pet bowls.

-DAWN & DUSK – Mosquitoes bite in the early morning and evening.
+DAWN & DUSK – Mosquitos bite in the early morning and evening.
 It is important to wear proper clothing and repellent if outside during these times.
 Make sure that your doors and windows have tight fitting screens to keep mosquitoes out.

 DEET – Apply insect repellent containing DEET, picaradin, oil of lemon eucalyptus or IR3535 according to label instructions.
-Repellents keep the mosquitos from biting you.
+Repellents keep the mosquitoes from biting you.
 DEET can be used safely on infants and children 2 months of age and older.

 Help Control Mosquitoes

-The City of San Mateo and the County Mosquito and Vector District encourage residents to help control mosquitoes and prevent the spread of the West Nile Virus.
+The City of San Mateo and the County Mosquito and Vector District encourage residents to help control mosquitoes and the spread of the West Nile virus.
 Taking the time to report these instances is a proactive preventative measure to take.
 And, it will help to ensure that the San Mateo community can safely enjoy their summer!